 The Congress in 2001 returned to Wales, with the Chapter Arts Centre in Cardiff being Gerry Mills' and Geoff Cross's location, but being the capital it actually felt like Wales.
 The Congress logo involved Welsh and Chinese dragons.
 Players stayed in nearby hotels like at Chester.

 Capital cities continued the theme in 2002, with Donald MacLeod running the congress at Pollack Halls, University of Edinburgh, which made a welcome return to Scotland.

-2014 is planned to be alongside the European Youth Go Championship in Bognor Regis and 2015 was in Shrewsbury.
+2014 was held alongside the European Youth Go Championship in Bognor Regis and 2015 was in Shrewsbury.